 Things to do in Washington DC with kids (or not)

-#1 TAKE A TWILIGHT TOUR OF THE MONUMENTS
+1. TAKE A TWILIGHT TOUR OF THE MONUMENTS

-Most of your out of town visitors will ask to visit the monuments.
+Most of your out-of-town visitors will ask to visit the monuments.
 There is no city in the world quite like Washington D. C. with its wide variety of dedications.
 From the enormity of the Lincoln Memorial to the solemnity of the Vietnam Memorial Wall, the monuments are a sight to be seen.
 But visiting these symbols of America at twilight is a whole new adventure!
 Not only do the night lights make each monument more dramatic, but visiting at night means smaller crowds and better parking spots too.
 Spend an evening exploring these iconic buildings and statues.

-#2 HEAR AN ORAL ARGUMENT IN THE SUPREME COURT
+2. HEAR AN ORAL ARGUMENT IN THE SUPREME COURT

 Beginning the first Monday in October, the Court hears two one-hour arguments on Mondays, Tuesdays, and Wednesdays, beginning at 10 a.m.
 Arguments are held in two-week intervals through late April.
 There are longer breaks over the holidays in December and again in February.